Jupemon/video-requester/README.md

 - Page for requesting custom videos
     - Fetches specific account data from the database.
-    - Allows fans to make payments with stripe.
+    - Allows fans to make payments to specific accounts with stripe.
-    - Allows sending a custom video request to the database.
+    - Allows fans to write a custom video request to a specific account.

 - NodeJS server
-    - Fetch from google accounts
+    - Fetch google user data.
     - Initializes an account on the database.
     - Serve account data from the database.
-    - Serve custom video requests from the database.
+    - Serve a list of custom video requests from the database.
     - Handle stripe account creation.
     - Processes the stripe payments.
     - Handle refunding the stripe payments.